 Do I have to work for the full season?

 Certain companies look specifically for peak season cover , check in the job description.

 Do I need a visa?

 Currently while working in the EU you would not require a visa to work , if you take a job outside the EU ( US/Canada/ Australia/NZ/Japan for instance ) you would need a Visa.
 From 31st Dec 2020 onwards the visa system will change in the EU, we are monitoring this and will bring you updated news when we have it.

 What does Brexit mean for ski jobs?

-At the moment we do not know and its probably unwise to try to guess , we will be updating our views/news section regularly on this … but for now , nothing has changed whatsoever.
+At the moment we do not know and its probably unwise to try to guess , we will be updating our views/news section regularly on this .

 How do I advertise on your site?

 Simply head to HERE and then decide which package suits you, you can then upload jobs / create a company profile all from your dashboard .
 Please feel free to contact us should you require a more bespoke service .

 Normally the company you work for will advise you of this , however if you are working for a more independent company you may well have to organise your own transport, easyjet can be invaluable, there are great train links too.
 Its advisable to sign up to the resort facebook page for seasonairres as quite often transfers from airport to resort can be booked there.